leangjia/blender_docs/manual/modeling/modifiers/generate/mesh_to_volume.rst

    Makes the generated volume appear denser or less dense when rendering.

 Fill Volume
-   This setting is only used when the mesh object actually encloses a volume.
-   If it is set, the entire enclosed volume will get a density greater than zero.
+   The entire enclosed volume or otherwise only the voxels close to the surface will get a density greater than zero.
-   Otherwise, only the voxels close to the surface are initialized.
+   This setting is only used when the mesh object is :term:`Manifold`.

 Exterior Band Width
    The maximum distance of the included voxels to the surface on the outside of the mesh.

 Interior Band Width
-   The maximum distance of the included voxles to the surface on the inside of the mesh.
+   The maximum distance of the included voxels to the surface on the inside of the mesh.
    Activating *Fill Volume* is similar to increasing the interior band width to a high number.

 Resolution Mode